KuligKamil/code-conf-essions/mongodb/pages/create.md

+---
+layout: two-cols
+title: CRUD
+---
+# CREATE

-To insert OUR Adam to database we need to use one of 5 options
+Insert to database we need to use one of 5 options

 * **insert** - basic method to insert Document
 * **insert_many** - to insert one or more Documents